GoogleCloudPlatform/openapi-generator-for-abap-sdk/README.md

 ## [1 - Installation](#table-of-contents)

-All the below installation steps are provided with Google Cloud Shell as the environment.\
-Google Cloud Shell is a developer ready environment that's comes up with all the dependecies for execution OpenAPI generator pre-installed.\
-To get started, go to Google Cloud Platform and activate the Cloud Shell.\
+All the below installation steps are provided with Google Cloud Shell as the environment.
+Google Cloud Shell is a developer ready environment that's comes up with all the dependecies for execution OpenAPI generator pre-installed.
+To get started, go to Google Cloud Platform and activate the Cloud Shell.
 If you are new to Cloud Shell then you can read more about [Using Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell)

 ### [1.1 - Compatibility](#table-of-contents)

-OpenAPI Spec compatibility: 2.0, 3.0,
+OpenAPI Spec compatibility: 2.0 and 3.0

 ### [1.2 - Download JAR](#table-of-contents)

 To begin with, we will create a directory(folder) on Cloud Shell and use it as our repository to install, configure and generate the API Client Stubs.

-As a first step, run the following command on your Google Cloud Shell
+**STEP #1:** Run the following command on your Google Cloud Shell
 ```
 mkdir openapi-abap-gen
 ```

-Install the latest stable JAR version of openapi generator cli. \
+Install the latest stable JAR version of openapi generator cli.
 The current most stable version is 7.7.0. \
 JAR location: `https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/7.7.0/openapi-generator-cli-7.7.0.jar`\

-To do this go to the `openapi-abap-gen` directory by executing the below command:
+**STEP #2:** Go to the created directory by running the below command
 ```
 cd openapi-abap-gen
 ```

-Once your inside the directory, execute the below command:
+_Note_: always create this directory with the provided name: `openapi-abap-gen` as the helper scripts will look for this directory

+**STEP #3:** Install the Open API Generator
 ```
 wget https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/7.7.0/openapi-generator-cli-7.7.0.jar -O openapi-generator-cli.jar
 ```